2,3,5,6-Tetramethoxyphenethylamine

 2,3,5,6-Tetramethoxyphenethylamine (2,3,5,6-TeMPEA), also known as TeMPEA-3, is a drug of the phenethylamine family related to the psychedelic drug mescaline (3,4,5-trimethoxyphenethylamine).
 It is one of the possible positional isomers of tetramethoxyphenethylamine (TeMPEA).

 The in-vitro metabolism and effects of TeMPEA-3 on behavior in animals have been studied.
 Unlike mescaline, TeMPEA-3 was inactive in the conditioned avoidance response test in rats.
 The effects of TeMPEA-3 in humans have not been reported and are unknown.

 The drug was first described in the scientific literature by 1955.
 TeMPEA-3 was included as an entry in Alexander Shulgin's 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.